Quickstart: Protect a Workload in 5 Minutes¶

 Operator deployment |

-| A running OpenBao or Vault instance | Secret storage (must be reachable from the cluster) |
+| A running OpenBao instance (also compatible with HashiCorp Vault) | Secret storage (must be reachable from the cluster) |

 bao or vault CLI |